rmbreeli/IVAlarm_Capstone/frontend/README.md

 2. **Install Dependencies**
-Run the following command to install all necessary dependencies:
+Run the following commands to install all necessary dependencies:
 `npm install`
+`npm install react-router-dom`

 3. **Start the Development Server**
 Once the installation is complete, start the React development server: